-Student expectations include reading and following directions received regarding attendance and participation.
-Students must complete activities and class assignments from their teachers.
+Student expectations include recording their attendance one time between 9:30 and 11 a.m. by navigating to www.ex-amlogin.com and entering in the provided attendance code.
+Students must then complete each class assignment.
 In the event of unforeseen circumstances, students should consult with their teachers.
 For example, students without access to power or the internet should see their teachers the following student attendance day.

 JTHS Technology Support Staff will work from home and are available to assist students, parents, and staff with technical support on Emergency E-Learning Days.
-Students and parents should call 815-727-6860 for assistance or email centralstudenthelpdesk@jths.org (Central Campus) or weststudenthelpdesk@jths.org (West Campus).
+Students and parents should call 815-727-6860 for assistance or email central-studenthelpdesk@jths.org (Central Campus) or weststudenthelpdest@jths.org (West Campus).